 Many small employers don't want to purchase comprehensive group health insurance for their employees because of the expense, but they do want to provide some health benefits.
 In the past, small employers often reimbursed their employees for some of their health care costs.
-Provided that certain requirements were satisfied, these reimbursements were tax free to the employees and tax deductible by their employers.
-A win-win for everyone.
-However, Obamacare eliminated most such health reimbursement arrangements by subjecting employers who offered them to large penalties.
+Provided that certain requirements were satisfied, these reimbursements were tax free to the employees and tax deductible by their employers—a win-win for everyone.
+However, the Affordable Care Act (ACA) eliminated most such health reimbursement arrangements by subjecting employers who offered them to large penalties.
 Fortunately, such arrangements are making a comeback.

-The 21st Century Cares Act, which took effect in 2017, allows small employers to offer Qualified Small Employer Health Reimbursement Arrangements (QSEHRAs) to their employees without facing Obamacare penalties.
-Under these plans, an eligible small business can reimburse an employee’s individually purchased health insurance and other deductible medical costs of up to $5,050 per year for an individual and up to $10,2500 for a family (these limits are for 2018).
+The 21st Century Cures Act, which took effect in 2017, allows small employers to offer Qualified Small Employer Health Reimbursement Arrangements (QSEHRAs) to their employees without facing ACA penalties.
+Under these plans, an eligible small business can reimburse an employee’s individually purchased health insurance and other deductible medical costs of up to $5,150 per year for an individual and up to $10,450 for a family (these limits are for 2019).
 The cost of the QSEHRA benefit must be entirely covered by the employer.

 All eligible employees must be covered by the QSEHRA.
 This includes all employees except those who:

 Thus, QSEHRA benefits cannot be offered to only a select group, such as to only a company’s owner and top level employees.

 A QSEHRA plan may be used only for employees.
 It can not be used by sole proprietors, partners in partnerships, or members of limited liability companies (LLCs).
 These individuals do not qualify as employees for QSEHRA purposes.
 However, until the IRS issues further guidance, a business organized as an S corporation may maintain a QSHRA for its shareholder-employees, even if they own more than 2% of the corporate stock.